Wyoming vs. New Mexico NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

+- Wyoming's games this season have gone over 41 points three of five times.

-- Wyoming has combined with its opponents to score more than 40.5 points in three of five games this season.
+- New Mexico has combined with its opponents to score more than 41 points in three of six games this season.

-- So far this season, 50% of New Mexico's games (3/6) have had more combined points than Saturday's total of 40.5.
+- The combined points per game average of the two teams, 39.3, is 1.7 points fewer than Saturday's over/under.

-- The two teams combine to average 39.3 points per game, 1.2 less than the total in this contest.
+- The 51 points per game these two squads have surrendered to opponents this season are 10 more than the 41 total in this contest.

-- These two squads surrender a combined 51 points per game, 10.5 more than this contest's over/under.
+- Cowboys games this season feature an average total of 50.2 points, a number 9.2 points higher than Saturday's over/under.

+- In 2021, games involving the Lobos have averaged a total of 48.7 points, 7.7 more than the set over/under in this contest.

 Wyoming Stats and Trends

-- In games that Wyoming churns out more than 362.0 yards, the team is 1-0-1 against the spread and 2-0 overall.
+- Wyoming is 1-0-1 against the spread and 2-0 overall when the team picks up over 362 yards.

-- The Cowboys have turned the ball over 11 times this season, three more turnovers than the Lobos have forced (8).

 - Find the latest spread and moneyline odds for Wyoming at SISportsbook.